-The snapshot shows the confusion matrix for Classification Tree and Naive Bayesian classifier trained and tested on the Iris data.
-The righthand side of the widget contains the matrix for the naive Bayesian classifier (since this classifier is selected on the left).
+The snapshot shows the confusion matrix for Tree and Naive Bayesian models trained and tested on the iris data.
+The righthand side of the widget contains the matrix for the naive Bayesian model (since this model is selected on the left).
 Each row corresponds to a correct class, while columns represent the predicted classes.
 For instance, four instances of Iris-versicolor were misclassified as Iris-virginica.
 The rightmost column gives the number of instances from each class (there are 50 irises of each of the three classes) and the bottom row gives the number of instances classified into each class (e.g., 48 instances were classified into virginica).